naver-ai/Visual-Style-Prompting/README.md

 ---

 ### 🔥 To do
+* [x] color calibration to use a real image as reference
 * [x] user image in demo
 * [x] gpu upgrade in demo (Thanks for HF)